5 min read

 What Is A Work Culture?

-For example, the spoken rules can include the company or team values.
-In contrast, the unspoken rules, typically the ones that genuinely form the culture, are the attitudes, beliefs, and behaviors individuals demonstrate that come together to create the working environment.
+Spoken rules may include company or team values.
+Unspoken rules, on the other hand are the attitudes, beliefs, and behaviors that shape the working environment.

 Download the Team Culture Toolkit to Better Understand Where Your Culture Is and What You Want It To Be. >>